THEXN/TShock/To-Do-List.md

 * Hallow/Corruption control settings
 * Require login config (not server side inventory)
 * Double check item ban system on item use and blocking player animations.
-* Commands to manage item bans maybe not working.
+* Commands to manage item bans maybe not working.( the bug about it not deleting seems to be a false report )
 * Implement permissions for "cheating" mana/hp/stacks.
 Need to figure a method to "manage" the maximum tp bypass per group.
 * Implement more configs and permissions for server side inventory mode